 No – you will select your room.
 You can select from any available bedspace.

 I selected a completely open double by myself.
 Will I get a roommate?

 Yes.
 Any other first year student can select that available bedspace.

 Does Residence Life match our roommates based on compatibility?

-No. Residence Life does not pace first year students, rather you select your own room.
-When looking at available rooms, you can see how much of a match you are.
-Do note that you do not need to be best friends to be successful roommates.
+No. Residence Life does not place first year students, rather you select your own room.
+When looking at available rooms, you can see how much of a match you are with your a student that’s currently assigned to the space.

 Which residence halls have co-ed floors, single gender floors, gender informed floors, etc.?

-All of our residence halls are gender inclusive, meaning that all genders live on the floors together.
-Based on interest, we anticipate having gender informed and single gender floor options in East Hall.
+All of our residence halls are gender inclusive, meaning that all genders live on the floors together, but their roommate will be the same gender as them.
+Based on interest, we anticipate having gender informed (meaning any gender can live with any gender as a roommate) and single gender floor options throughout the First Year Area.